exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-In the code above we prepared a logger that will output what Exonum node does
+In the code above we have set up a logger that will output information on Exonum
-to the console.
+node activity into the console.

 You can try to run the blockchain at this point with